ess/kapow/README.md

 What's even more ridiculous is that after you've installed kapow, you can require libraries directly from your terminal.
 No joke.
 Try it!

+# TODOS

+* Write an update function
+* Devise and enforce some kind of metadata in a kapow lib to pull things like creator, homepage, version, etc.
+* Think of an actual use case.

 # Disclaimer

 Good science, you had better know what you're doing!
 You take full responsibility for your actions.